gmrdad82/gmrdad82/README.md

 * **Highlights:**
     * Continuous development and Integration using GitHub, Jira, CodeShip, Docker and AWS EC2.
     * Blockchain integration with Ruby on Rails API.
-    * PDF and Graphic manipulation and generation.
+    * PDF (and various image) manipulation and generation.

 - - -